Devsh-Graphics-Programming/Nabla-Examples-and-Tests/11_FFTBloom/README.md

 # Nyquist location

 Thread 0 always holds the Nyquist frequency as its second element.
 In fact, from the rule we had deduced earlier, line 1 will read `e(1) holds bitreverse(1)`. `bitreverse(1)` is a 1 in the MSB followed by all 0s, which is exactly the Nyquist position ($2^{N-1}$) while `e(1)` works out to be `1|0` which means it's the second (index 1) element of thread 0

+# Experimental assertions with no proof

+## Finding out which elements to keep when doing a real-only FFT

+When doing DFT on a real array, its result is known to be "symmetric conjugate" in a sense.
+That is, $DFT[T] = DFT[-T]^*$ (again, see https://kovleventer.com/blog/fft_real/ if you don't get the notation).
+If we had an ordered DFT, we could just keep elements $0$ through Nyquist (remember Nyquist is element indexed $\frac N 2$, for $N$ the length of the array) since all other elements are just the conjugate of one of these.
+So after doing our FFT, we need to figure out how to get these first elements.

+Here's an observation: except for Nyquist, which was thread `0`s second element after the FFT like discussed earlier, all of these elements are stored as the even elements of each thread.
+By "even" here we mean the following: ##TODO